 “The Nobel Prize of Architecture” – Interview with Martha Thorne, Executive Director of the Pritzker Architecture Prize

-The Pritzker Architecture Prize is an annual award to honor living architects whose work demonstrates talent, vision and commitment, consistency and significant contribution to humanity through their practice.
-DesignWanted had the pleasure to interview the Executive Director of this prestigious award: get ready to read through the words of Martha Thorne.
+DesignWanted had the pleasure to interview the Executive Director of the Pritzker Prize award: get ready to read through the words of Martha Thorne.

 Martha Thorne is an executive director of the Pritzker Architecture Prize and Dean of IE School of Architecture and Design.
 Although, Martha has delved into many other career fields before reaching this point.

 “In my own career, which has been quite long, I worked on my own, worked for magazines, worked for museums, joined a consultancy for selection of architects, helped institutions, then joined the Pritzker Prize and now academia, and after that maybe something else I hope,” says the archipreneur Martha Thorne in conversation with Fabio Colturri, Head of Content at DesignWanted.

 Martha begins with a brief introduction about herself: